BSkinner87/Data-Analysis-Science-Portfolio/README.md

-# Brett Skinner - Data Analysis Portfolio
+# Brett Skinner - Data Analysis/Science Portfolio
 ## About Me
 My background is in Applied Mathematics.
 After teaching Mathematics for 10 years, I decided that I wanted to change careers to become a data analyst/scientist.
 My background in math has trained me in pattern recognition and analysis.
 I look forward to bringing my analytical skills to the field of data analyst/scientist.